 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
-The District, as of year ended June 30, 2022, purchased private insurance to mitigate these risks in the amount of \$521.
+As of the year ended June 30, 2023, the District purchased private insurance to mitigate these risks in the amount of \$4,325.
 No settlements have exceeded coverage in the last three years.